ποΈ Architecture

 Used when Jest fake timers are enabled fakeTimers.ts:

-- patches same methods as real timers with similar records
+useFakeTimersfor legacy and modern fake timers to know when to patch the timers - patches same methods as real timers with similar records

 - it uses